shubhmadhavan/smmap.github.io/README.md

 # Map-Repository
-by Shubh Madhavan
+Created by Shubh Madhavan

-## Features (as of 2024-10-08):
+## Maps Included:
+● National Parks of India
-- Ramsar Sites
+● Ramsar Sites of India

+## Other Features:
+● Random/ Shuffle Sort → Default sort mode that allows for Active Recall ● North to South → Learning Mode.
+Covers all Locations from the Northernmost to the Southernmost.

-## ?
+## Extra
 I have nothing to plug here.
-Just keep working hard and making progress!
+Just keep making progress!

 <img src="https://github.com/user-attachments/assets/d19c0b80-c5b3-4180-bdca-cb645edcd1ad" height="80" />